Malphaet/yourScpts/README.md

 + integrity check is uber-odd
 + (commands) upgrade,edit,create
 + (commands) update: prune all old symlinks (laaaaame)
++ show description if available
++ show by tags

 Fixed (In theory)
 ----